fpga-open-speech-tools/docs/getting_started/getting_started_project_creation.md

 ### Audio Processing System
 1. Double-click the Simulink model and select 'Open Model' from the MATLAB prompt
 2. Open the dataplane subsystem from the top level design
 3. Build the custom processing system from HDL synthesizable blocks.
 These blocks should primarily be from the HDL coder toolbox, however a subset of other blocks from the Simulink library are synthesizable as well.
-Be sure to convert to the appropriate word size at the end of the signal processing using the `Data Type Conversion` block using `fixdt(1,mp.W_bits,mp.F_bits)` as the output data type.
+Be sure to convert to the appropriate word size at the end of the signal processing with the `Data Type Conversion` block using `fixdt(1,mp.W_bits,mp.F_bits)` as the output data type.
 4. Connect the relevant data signals to the Avalon sink (input) and source (output) signals
 5. Bring any user-defined signals out of the dataplane and to the top level of the project